OgieBen/OkayDocs/android/README.md

 PsaManager.linkTenant(linkingCode: String, spaStorage: SpaStorage, linkingScenarioListener: LinkingScenarioListener)
 ```

-The **LinkingScenarioListener** must be implemented, as it allows to listen for two possible events: **onLinkingCompletedSuccessful** and **onLinkingCompletedSuccessful**.
+The **LinkingScenarioListener** must be implemented, as it allows us to listen for two possible events: **onLinkingCompletedSuccessful** and **onLinkingCompletedSuccessful**.
 We will be implementing this listener soon.

 We will also need to implment the **SpaStorage** interface in our application.
 I think the easiest place to do this, is from one of our repositories(**PreferenceRepo** class in this case).
 Of course this is just for convenience.